Loved by learners at thousands of companies

 This chapter defines what concurrency is and how it can affect transactions.
 You will learn exciting concepts like dirty reads, repeatable reads, and phantom reads.
 To avoid or allow this reads, you will explore, one by one, the different transaction isolation levels.Transaction isolation levels50 xpConcurrency phenomena50 xpUsing the READ UNCOMMITTED isolation level100 xpREAD COMMITTED & REPEATABLE READ50 xpChoosing the correct isolation level50 xpPrevent dirty reads100 xpPreventing non-repeatable reads100 xpSERIALIZABLE isolation level50 xpPrevent phantom reads in a table100 xpPrevent phantom reads just in some rows100 xpSNAPSHOT50 xpSetting READ COMMITTED SNAPSHOT to ON50 xpComparing WITH (NOLOCK) & READ UNCOMMITTED50 xpAvoid being blocked100 xpCongratulations!50 xp

 Miriam Antona has 10+ years of experience working as a Software Engineer.
-She is focused on analyzing, designing, and developing software applications for Civil Services and Justice Administration.
+She is focused on analyzing, designing, and developing software applications.
+She also collaborates with the UOC University supervising Bachelor theses.
 Miriam loves programming and experimenting with different technologies.
 She is passionate about databases and enjoys playing with data.
 She holds a Master of Science Degree in Computer Engineering.